shimoinlu/OpticFiberProject/opticFiberProject2021-main/README.md

 ## Installations:
-visual studio for developing and adding protocols.
-Can be downloaded from [here](). aardvark for drivers download from [here](https://www.totalphase.com/products/usb-drivers-windows/) and install it.
+- visual studio for developing and adding protocols.
+Can be downloaded from [here]().
+- aardvark for drivers download from [here](https://www.totalphase.com/products/usb-drivers-windows/) and install it.
-SQLITE to manage the data. download fron [here](https://sqlitebrowser.org/dl/)
+- SQLITE to manage the data. download fron [here](https://sqlitebrowser.org/dl/)

 ## adding new protocol
 to add protocol to program:
-	1: create folder with the protocol name inside Protocol_classes folder
+Markup:	1. create folder with the protocol name inside Protocol_classes folder
-	2: create base abstract protocol class that inherit from Protocol.cs
+	2. create base abstract protocol class that inherit from Protocol.cs
-	3: create all inherited classes, each class should implement all Protocol.cs functions.
+	3. create all inherited classes, each class should implement all Protocol.cs functions.
-	4: also create <protocol name>_manage.cs class the inherit from Protocol_manage interface
+	4. also create <protocol name>_manage.cs class the inherit from Protocol_manage interface
-	5: add to Form1.cs the namespace of new created protocol folder
+	5. add to Form1.cs the namespace of new created protocol folder
-	6: in Form1.cs add to function SFFoptions_SelectedIndexChanged(), the new protocol
+	6. in Form1.cs add to function SFFoptions_SelectedIndexChanged(), the new protocol